Using Studies of Teaching to Promote Teacher Learning

 But what actually happens when teachers of Jewish texts encounter studies of the teaching of Jewish texts?
 What do they learn?
 How is that learning expressed?

 This project explored these questions through a small-scale design experiment.
-A small group of teachers participated in a series of six seminars, led by Ziva Reimer Hassenfeld (Stanford University), about the teaching of classical Jewish texts.
+A small group of Jewish day school Jewish text and Jewish studies teachers participated in a series of six seminars, led by Ziva Reimer Hassenfeld (Stanford University), about the teaching of classical Jewish texts.
 Participants also engaged in online discussions, and were interviewed about their evolving ideas about teaching.
 These materials provided the data to illuminate the teachers' learning over the course of the program.

 Project leaders are now analyzing the data from the study group and preparing a publication with their findings.